 'Storm in the North'

-a fantasy novel by Halla Williams
+by Halla Williams

 Ashari falls from the sky in the midst of a storm.
 Silver-haired, and with a voice too powerful to use, she could be an avatar of the storm god or something entirely new.
 With no memories and burgeoning powers, she must evade those who wish to control her and learn what she is capable of before the entity in her dreams catches up.

 The North's grievances go unheard in the capital as King Marik overspends and the Wisemen corrupt magic.
 Captain Tyril will learn the truth about what hides in the marsh while former courtesan Gerna must find the courage to face her dark past if she is to save the man she loves.

 Old enmities are coming to the boil and ancient forces, held in check for so long, are about to be unleashed.

 Join the mailing list for a free prequel story and updates on getting 'Storm in the North' into print.

 Please let me know what you like about the ideas.
 I also welcome any comments about the site.

 Halla Williams is an ex-actor, ex-teacher of English, copyeditor and author.

 She grew up in the small Somerset town of Nailsea and did a Drama degree at Exeter University.
 She toured as an actor for six years, discovering many wonderful places, but came back to live in Bristol, near where she grew up.